The Day I Became the Mom Calling Out Instagram Parenting (And Why I Almost Didn't)

 • What if I was just a bitter mom who couldn't make the "simple" strategies work?

-As a social worker and expressive arts therapist, I watch these amazing mothers question every instinct they have because Instagram told them their natural responses were "toxic" or "triggering."
-I see women literally shame themselves for raising their voice when their kid runs toward traffic, or feel guilty for setting a boundary that doesn't sound like it came straight from a parenting script.
+Women literally shame themselves for raising their voice when their kid runs toward traffic, or feel guilty for setting a boundary that doesn't sound like it came straight from a parenting script.

-That's when I knew I had to write the damn article.
-And the next day I had a call with an editor at Maclean's magazine.
+The next day, I had a call with an editor at Maclean's magazine.

 Wait, Now I Need to Look Professional?